 - English-speaking driver

-- Camel rides to and from camp with an experienced camel person
+- Camel ride with an experienced camel person

 - Accommodation in Morocco before or after the tour